 The sailing ship birthday cake will serve 9 to 12 people.
 If you're planning a larger party, the ship's pattern is simple enough that you could easily double the recipe for two cakes.
 For example, arrange the sailing ship cakes side by side on a platter as though they are racing.

 Or, an extra large square cake pan could be used to make an even bigger cake suitable for a sailing club get-together.
 Everyone will love the nautical design and homemade taste of this party cake.

 Mom made this sailing ship birthday cake for my birthday when I was a youngster back in the 1950s.
 My friends and I loved it so much that I asked her to make the same cake again the following year.
 And she did!

-This vintage birthday cake will bring joy to any child, especially when it's laden with valuable treasures to hunt for.
+This vintage birthday cake will bring joy to any child, especially when it's laden with golden chocolate coins.

 It's also the perfect celebration cake for a lakeside family picnic or a sailing enthusiast.
 Just release your creativity.

 1 cup shortening